Business Administration Comprehensive Major: Business Management Emphasis (with a 3+2 Master in Environmental Management)

 The Business Management emphasis allows students to complete the B.A. in Business Administration (BUAD) and the Master in Environmental Management (MEM) at Western in five years.
-To remain qualified for the 3+2, upon earning 66 credits each student must have:
+Students who declare this emphasis must maintain degree progress as suggested in the degree plan and receive approval from the MEM Program Director to apply for provisional admission to the graduate program between August 1st and February 1st.

-The Business Management Emphasis requires a minimum of 48 credits including the 21-credit Base Curriculum, the 15-credit Business Administration Nucleus, BUAD 491 Strategic Management, and nine credits of Business Administration electives.
+The Business Management Emphasis (with a 3+2 MEM) requires a minimum of 75 credits including the 27-credit Base Curriculum, the 15-credit Business Administration Nucleus, BUAD 491 Strategic Management, 3 credits of internship, 9 credits of Business Administration electives and the 18-credits of Core MEM Courses.

 Base Curriculum